Abhijith-TR/Hangman/README.md

 1. The program will start by showing you the length of the word to be guessed using blanks.
 After this you can simply enter one letter or one word at a time and continue playing the game.
 Once seven misses have been made, the game will end.
 Or if the word is guessed, the word will end.
    Avoid entering special characters.

-   e.g. WELCOME TO HANGMAN!
-	YOU CAN MISS SEVEN TIMES!
-	GUESS EITHER A LETTER AT A TIME OR A WORD!

-	Here is your word : _ _ _ _ _ _ _
-	The letters missed so far :
-	The word misses so far :
-	Pick a letter :

 2. The program will ask you whether you wish to continue playing the game.
 Press Y to get another word and continue playing.